Gelatin powder and leaf gelatin for baking

 |Appearance||transparent sheet with grid pattern, 23cm*7cm*0.05cm size|

-Gelatin powder is probably the easiest to get and the easiest to mix with the liquid you want to solidify.
+Gelatin powder for baking is probably the easiest to get and the easiest to mix with the liquid you want to solidify.
 It does not need to be soaked, but it needs continuous stirring to avoid agglomeration of the gelatin crystals.
-Add the required amount of gelatin powder to the cold or room temperature liquid substance, and then slowly increase the temperature as shown in the recipe you are using.
+Add the required amount of gelatin powder wholesale to the cold or room temperature liquid substance, and then slowly increase the temperature as shown in the recipe you are using.
 Do not let liquid substances boil.
 Stir constantly.

 Leaf gelatin has excellent effects, especially in dairy desserts (such as cake) and alcoholic desserts (such as champagne jelly).
 It is especially recommended to use titanium leaf gelatin when adding liqueurs or spirits to your recipes or making delicious jellies such as aspics.
 If you use cooked fruits in your recipes, leaf gelatin is sufficient, but when using fresh fruits, it is best to use titanium-strength leaf gelatin because the acidity of the fruit will counteract the bile effect of gelatin.
 Soak the required amount of leaf gelatin in cold water for 1 minute, then remove the excess water before adding the liquid substance.
 Soaking the leaves allows them to easily dissolve into the mixture with minimal agitation.
 Soaking also helps to obtain a smooth or creamy texture.

-Gelatin conversion process
+Leaf gelatin conversion process

 The exact conversion between leaves and powder will depend on the strength and size of the leaf gelatin sheet used, as well as the brand of powder.
 However, the general consensus is that 1 tablespoon of powder = 3-4 sheets of gelatin.